marianna13/audio-dataset/data_cards/VGGSound/VGGSound.md

 ### I. Json file generation principles
 -  **` text  entry`** We take the label for each audio and create a caption with template `the sound of {label}`.
 -  **` tag  entry`** We use the label for each vocal imitation as a tag.
--  **` original data`** We save all the data from each row of vggsound.csv for every audio as well as timestamps, dataset name and dataset description.
+-  **` original data`** We save all the data from each row of vggsound.csv for every audio as well as timestamp, dataset name and dataset description.

 ### II.
 Audio filtering principles
 1. Keep audios with sampling rate higher than **16KHZ** and discard the rest.